Traveling to Europe with a Criminal Record

 Many European countries are part of the Schengen area comprising 26 countries.
 Travelers to one of the member countries may also travel to other countries with little restriction.
 However, travel plans through multiple Schengen countries may be disrupted if you are denied entry to one country.

-Deportable offense will vary from country to country.
-For instance in Germany, drug offences with a sentence of more than 2 years may render you inadmissible to Germany.
-As would a conviction of a public order offence with a sentence of more than 3 years.
+Deportable offenses will vary from country to country.
+For instance, in Germany, drug offenses with a sentence of more than 2 years may render you inadmissible to Germany.
+As would a conviction of a public order offense with a sentence of more than 3 years.

 Deemed Rehabilitation